AI-ISL/R-TOFU/README.md

 # R-TOFU: Unlearning in Large Reasoning Models

-Implementation for R-TOFU: Unlearning in Large Reasoning Models.
+This repository is the official implementation for the paper: **R-TOFU: Unlearning in Large Reasoning Models.**

 ## Installation